explody/netbox/README_SAML.md

 # Set to true to require SAML login.
 Use with LOGIN_REQUIRED to require SAML login for all access.
 SAML_REQUIRED = False

-# The base URL of your Netbox installation.
+# The base URL of your NetBox installation.
 NETBOX_BASE = "http://localhost:8080"

 SAML_IDP_ENTITY_ID = 'http://idp.domain.com/metadata'     # Commonly the URL for the IDP metadata